JuliaData/DataFrames.jl/docs/src/man/basics.md

 - `select`: creates a new data frame with only columns that result from the transformation;
 - `select!`: modifies an existing data frame in place, retaining only columns that result from the transformation;
-- `combine`: the same as `select` but the number of rows may be reduced by the transformation;
+- `combine`: the same as `select` but the number of rows may be changed by the transformation;

 !!!
 Note
     `combine` is the only transformation function to return a different number of rows than the source data frame.
+    (This is also why `combine!` does not exist.)
     The difference in behavior between `combine` and `select` will become clear in the following examples.
-There is no `combine!` function because ...

 All of the functions above use the same syntax which is commonly `transform(source_dataframe, transformation)`.